What Causes Autism?

 A Note on Identity

 It’s also important to recognise that many autistic people don’t see their autism as something to be “fixed.”
 For them, autism is a part of their identity—a different way of thinking, sensing, and being in the world.
 Exploring causes should never be about labelling someone as “broken.”
-Instead, it should be about creating environments where all autistic people can thrive, while respecting the diversity of all human minds.
+Instead, it should be about creating opportunities and environments where all autistic people can thrive, while respecting the diversity of all human minds.

 The more we learn and share, the better we can support autistic people to create the life they want and reach their full potential—and perhaps even fulfil dreams that would not exist without their unique way of being in the world.